rails/rails/guides/source/action_mailer_basics.md

 Action Mailer Basics
 ====================

-This guide provides you with all you need to get started in sending emails from your application, and many internals of Action Mailer.
-It also covers how to test your mailers.
+This guide is all about sending emails from your application.

 After reading this guide, you will know: